yannickl88/blog-articles/drafts/machine-learning-naive-bayes.md

 In the given example, both *Positive* and *Negative* would result in `0.6`.
 There are 2 items each of the total 4 documents so `(2 + 1) / (4 + 1)`.

-The second definition is that of the probability a *word*, given a certain *Type*.
-This is defined as `P(word | Type)`.
+The second definition is that of the probability of a *word* belonging to a certain *Type*.
+This is defined as `P(word, Type)`.
 This is done by first counting how often a word occurred in the training documents for the given `Type`.
 This result is then divided by the total words in the documents for that `Type`.
 This method is called `p` and would look like so:

 ```php
 function p($word, $type)